yoratoni/nextron-boilerplate/README.md

 -----
 - The `.env` file is shared between the main & renderer processes.
 To allow variables to be used in the renderer process, you need to prefix them with `NEXT_PUBLIC_`.
+- The default configuration of the window can be found in `main/configs/window.config.ts`.
 - You can use `types/env.d.ts` to declare your environment variable types in both the main & renderer processes.